 Exam Readiness Developer: essential.
 Free and digital.

-AWS Certified Cloud Practitioner: Official certification, especially aimed at professionals with little knowledge of the Cloud in general, and AWS in particular.
+AWS Certified Cloud Practitioner: Official certification, especially aimed at professionals with little knowledge of the Cloud in general and AWS.

 Let’s examine a question taken from the certification sample questionnaire: